Data-sharing agreement could threaten patient confidentiality

 Doctors and third sector organisations have expressed concerns about the data sharing systems between NHS Digital and the Home Office, arguing that patients who have no legal basis for being in the UK are too scared to see a doctor for fear or being deported.

-Chief Executive, Charlie Massey, wrote a letter to the Health Select Committee to present evidence and express concerns about the impact the memorandum could have on patients who are not seeking urgent medical care.
+Our Chief Executive, Charlie Massey, wrote a letter to the Health Select Committee to present evidence and express concerns about the impact the memorandum could have on patients who are not seeking urgent medical care.
+He said:

-- We believe there should be public consultation on how the public interest test is being applied to these cases, and that Public Health England’s review of the impact on patient behaviour and public health should be carried out on a much tighter timescale than the two years currently proposed for the work.
+- The GMC believes there should be public consultation on how the public interest test is being applied to these cases, and that Public Health England’s review of the impact on patient behaviour and public health should be carried out on a much tighter timescale than the two years currently proposed for the work.

 - We also wish to see NHS Digital support general practitioners to fulfil their professional and legal obligations to handle personal information in ways that are transparent and meet patients’ expectations.